Association football tactics: General principles

+Phases of play

+Open play can be divided tactically into four broad phases: attacking organisation, defensive organisation, attacking transition and defensive transition.
+Attacking organisation describes a team's structure and behaviour when it has established possession, while defensive organisation concerns its structure when the opposition has established possession.
+Attacking and defensive transitions refer respectively to the periods immediately after possession is won or lost.

+The phases are interconnected, as a team's positioning in one phase can affect its options in the next.
+For example, the structure maintained while attacking influences the team's ability to prevent or respond to a counter-attack after losing possession.
+Set pieces and restarts may also be considered separate tactical phases because they involve specific structures, routines and player responsibilities.

 Substitutions

 In FIFA 11-a-side competitive fixtures, teams are allowed to substitute up to five players during games.
 The rules of the competition state that all players and substitutes shall be named before kick-off and anyone not named in the starting lineup who takes to the field of play is considered a substitution.
-In non-competitive matches, the use of substitutes must be determined before the match begins, except in friendly international matches, where no more than six substitutes may be brought on.
+In non-competitive matches, the use of substitutes must be determined before the match begins, except in friendly international matches, where the amount of substitutes that may be brought on is only limited by the amount of a) substitution windows and b) amount of substitutes on the bench (the rules previously stated that in international friendlies only six substitutes are allowed).

 The most tired players are generally substituted, but only if their substitutes are well trained to fill in the same role, or if the formation is transformed at the same time to accommodate for the substitution.

 Coaches often refrain from substituting defensive players in order not to disrupt the defensive posture of the team.
 Instead, they often replace ineffective attackers or unimaginative midfielders in order to freshen up the attacking posture and increase their chances of scoring.

 For a team that is losing a game, a fresh striker can bring more benefit in circumventing an opposed defence line composed of relatively tired players.
 For a team that is winning a game, a fresh midfielder or a defender can bring more benefit in strengthening the defence against the opposition's attackers (who may be fresh substitutes themselves).
 In this situation, for the winning team, it is usually imaginative attacking flair players who are replaced by tough-tackling defensive midfielders or defenders.

 Injured players may also need to be substituted.
 For each injured player who must be substituted, the team loses one more opportunity to influence things later in the game to their favour.